-Chronic infectious arthritis develops over weeks and is usually caused by mycobacteria, fungi, or bacteria with low pathogenicity.
+Chronic infectious arthritis is ongoing over weeks and is usually caused by mycobacteria, fungi, or bacteria with low pathogenicity.

 Chronic infectious arthritis accounts for 5% of infectious arthritis.
 It can develop in healthy people, but patients at increased risk include those with

-Immunosuppression (eg, hematologic or other cancers, immunosuppressive drug use)
+Immunosuppression (eg, hematologic or other cancers, immunosuppressive medication use)

 Examples of possible causes are Mycobacterium tuberculosis, M. marinum, M. kansasii, Candida species, Coccidioides immitis, Histoplasma capsulatum, Cryptococcus neoformans, Blastomyces dermatitidis, Sporothrix schenckii, Aspergillus fumigatus, Actinomyces israelii, and Brucella species.

-The arthritis of Lyme disease is usually acute but may be chronic and recurrent.
+Lyme disease arthritis is usually acute but may be chronic and recurrent.

 Patients should have fungal and mycobacterial cultures taken of synovial fluid or synovial tissue, as well as routine studies.
 Molecular testing techniques may also be useful, especially for detecting mycobacteria.

-Plain x-ray findings may differ from those of acute infectious arthritis in that joint space is preserved longer, and marginal erosions and bony sclerosis may occur.
+Radiographic findings may differ from those of acute infectious arthritis in that joint space is preserved longer and marginal erosions and bony sclerosis may occur.

 Mycobacterial and fungal joint infections require prolonged treatment.
 Mycobacterial infections are often treated with multiple antibiotics, guided by sensitivity testing results.